MrVideo/boredom-blog/content/notes/aca24/_index.md

 These notes are from the *Advanced Computer Architectures* course I attended in 2024.
 I mainly wrote them while studying from the book "*Computer Architecture - A quantitative approach*" by John Hennessy and David Patterson.

-> **Note**: I am working on completing the notes with multithreading, multiprocessors and vector processors.
-Thanks for your patience.

 ---

 ## Introduction